karmada-io/karmada/docs/working-with-flux.md

 overridepolicy.policy.karmada.io/example-override configured
 ```

-3. After applying the above policy in Karmada control plane, you will find that replicas in member1 has changed to 2, but those in member2 keep the same.
+3. After applying the above policy in the Karmada Control Plane, you will find that replicas in member1 have changed to 2, but those in member2 keep the same.

 ```sh
 kubectl --kubeconfig ~/.kube/members.config --context member1 get po